 The recent resurgence in vinyl has prompted a similar interest in turntables.
 Some people do buy vinyl for the artwork, but for those of us wanting to actually listen to the records there is now a bewildering array of equipment available.
 To make life simple we have hand-picked a range of models which we believe provide outstanding value for money, from entry level right through to award-winning “hi-fi” brands.

-The Lenco L85 (£119.99) is a funky looking turntable which earned a 4 star review from What Hi-Fi magazine, no mean feat for a so-called budget model.
+The Lenco L85 (£109.99) is a funky looking turntable which earned a 4 star review from What Hi-Fi magazine, no mean feat for a so-called budget model.
 It has it’s own pre-phono stage which means you can connect it directly to active speakers without having to buy an amplifier.
 It also has a USB output which means you can copy your much loved vinyl to digital formats.
+Available in black, white, grey and red.